 Selecting analysis points is done after a depth-area analysis has been created using the wizard.
 Access the Component Editor for the analysis points from the "Compute" tab of the Watershed Explorer.
-Click on the analysis node to display the "Analysis Points" tab (Figure 224).
-You may need to first click on the "Analyses" folder to expand it, then click on the "Depth-Area Analyses" folder.
+Click on the analysis node to display the "Analysis Points" tab (Figure 256).
+You may need to first click on the "Analyses" folder to expand it, and then click on the "Depth-Area Analyses" folder.
 The analysis points are selected in a table.
 All elements in the basin model from the underlying simulation run are available for selection.
+Select any many points as necessary by selecting from the list for each point.
+To discontinue using a specific point, change the selection for that point to "None."

-Figure 224.
+Figure 256.
 Selecting the elements where the appropriate storms will be created.